godotengine/godot-docs/tutorials/animation/introduction.rst

 .. tip::

-   If you animate the wrong property, you can edit a track's path at any time;
-   just double click on it and type the new path.
+   If you animate the wrong property, you can edit a track's path at any time by double-clicking on it and typing the new path.
 Play the animation using the "Play from beginning" button |Play from beginning| (or pressing :kbd:`Shift + D` on keyboard) to see the changes instantly.